-Voluntary Family Assessment meets federal regulations as per the AEIS Compliance Indicators.

-☐ Yes ☐ No Federal Regulations 303.321(B) A family-directed assessment of the resources, priorities, and concerns of the family and the identification of the supports and services necessary to enhance the family's capacity to meet the developmental needs of that infant or toddler.
+Voluntary Family Assessment Voluntary Fai Indicators. mily Assessment meets federal regulations as per the AEIS Compliance ☐ Yes ☐ No Federal Regulations 303.321 Evaluation of the child and assessment of the child and family. (a)(1)(ii)(B) A family-directed assessment of the resources, priorities, and concerns of the family and the identification of the supports and services necessary to enhance the family's capacity to meet the developmental needs of that infant or toddler.
 The assessments of the child and family are described in paragraph (c) of this section and these assessments may occur simultaneously with the evaluation, provided that the requirements of paragraph (b) of this section are met.
 AEIS Compliance Indicators Family Assessment includes: Use of the Routines-Based Interview (RBI) assessment (ecomap must be used in conjunction with the RBI).
 Handwork is in the record and available for review.
 Updated RBI and ecomap annually.
 Other areas for review Discussion of routines/challenges presented (waking, eating, playing, parent/caregivers' interaction) Discussion of important families' resources (e.g., family, friends, social community supports) Discussion of families' priorities for addressing concerns (e.g., 1. feeding 2. communication)